vojay-dev/vojay-dev.github.io/_posts/2024-03-03-bigquery-guide.md

 ## Clustering

 Clusters sort the data within each partition based on one ore more columns.
-If your queries commonly filter on particular columns, clustering accelerates queries because the query only scans the blocks that match the filter.
-If your queries filter on columns that have many distinct values (high cardinality), clustering accelerates these queries by providing BigQuery with detailed metadata for where to get input data.
+When using cluster columns in your query filter, this technique will speed up the execution since BigQuery can determine which blocks to scan.
+This is especially recommended to use with high cardinality columns such as the title column in the following example.

 You can define up to **four** cluster columns.